 Christmas, the most beautiful time of the year

 Christmas is the most wonderful time of the year.
 It is really special if you celebrate it in Australia.
-It is that time of the year when people gather around, and get creative with decorations and food.
-But Christmas in nothing without a turkey dish with cranberry sauce, followed by a traditional dessert which is Christmas pudding with ice cream.
+It is that time of the year when people gather around and get creative with decorations and food.
+But Christmas is nothing without a turkey dish with cranberry sauce, followed by a traditional dessert which is Christmas pudding with ice cream.

 Every year, the day after Christmas, Australians celebrate their popular holiday called Boxing Day.
 Different annual events are hosted on this particular day, but the most recognizable one is the Sydney to Hobart Yacht race.
 The racing starts in Sydney, New South Wales, and finishing in Hobart, Tasmania.
 The beauty of this race is that anyone can be a participant.
 For me as a tourist it is a very unusual experience, yet beautiful.

 Celebrating New Year in Sydney is a pretty big deal.
 Their spectacle with fireworks on the Harbour Bridge is well known around the world.
 Knowing you are a part of their tradition gets you excited alongside the citizens of Sydney.
 That’s why the preparations for the big night, started in the early morning.
 So basically, we met at the Harbour, and all of our friends brought something from home, either that was dinner, or dessert, or wine.
 Everyone had to bring something homemade.

 Then we took our friend’s boat and parked in front of the Harbor Bridge.
 I think that the whole city was there, parked on their boats waiting for the big finale.
 So as we ate and drink, we were waiting to get dark, so the show on the bridge can finally start.
 Somewhere before midnight, all the lights went off and the fireworks started.

 First, they started small, so we weren’t that impressed, but after that it was magical, I haven’t seen anything like that in my life before.
 It was mesmerizing.